pamcy/50Websites/15-chatmessenger/README.md

 # Funny Chat Messenger
 A simple chat box UI is made with CSS, and jQuery to add messages on the screen.
+(Not perfect but a good practice)
 [View Demo](https://chinyi3005.github.io/100websites/15-chatmessenger)

 ![funny chat messenger](./demo-funnychat.png)